-1 Project Name 2024 CDBG PROGRAM ADMINISTRATION

-Target Area City of Lancaster, PA

-Goals Supported Maintain Affordable, Good Quality Housing

-Increase Affordable Housing Opportunities

-Promote Neighborhood Quality of Life

-Expand Economic Opportunities

-Support Homelessness Services

-Needs Addressed Maintain Affordable, Good Quality Housing

-Increase Affordable Housing Opportunities

-Promote Neighborhood Quality of Life

-Expand Economic Opportunities

-Support Homelessness Services

-Funding CDBG: \$195,486.75

-Description This project will cover the direct and indirect administrative costs of

-administering the CDBG program.
-Costs include salaries, fringes, space

-rental, audit costs, office supplies, and other administrative costs.

-Target Date 12/31/2024

-Estimate the number and Not applicable.

-type of families that will

-benefit from the

-proposed activities

-Location Description City of Lancaster, PA

-Planned Activities See description.

-2 Project Name THE FAIR HOUSING SERVICES PROGRAM

-Target Area City of Lancaster, PA

-Goals Supported Maintain Affordable, Good Quality Housing

-Increase Affordable Housing Opportunities

-Promote Neighborhood Quality of Life

-Support Homelessness Services

-Needs Addressed Maintain Affordable, Good Quality Housing

-Increase Affordable Housing Opportunities

-Promote Neighborhood Quality of Life

-Support Homelessness Services

-Funding CDBG: \$20,000
+[ 1 Project Name 2025 CDBG Program Administration Target Area LANCASTER CITY Goals Supported Maintain Affordable, Good Quality Housing Increase Affordable Housing Opportunities Promote Neighborhood Quality of Life Expand Economic Opportunities Needs Addressed Maintain Affordable, Good Quality Housing Increase Affordable Housing Opportunities Promote Neighborhood Quality of Life Expand Economic Opportunities Funding CDBG: \$104,000.00 Description This project will cover the direct and indirect administrative costs of administering the CDBG program.
+Costs include salaries, fringes, space rental, audit costs, office supplies, and other administrative costs.
+Target Date 12/31/2025 Estimate the number and type of families that will benefit from the proposed activities Planning & Admin activity - not applicable.
+Location Description City of Lancaster, Pennsylvania Planned Activities See description.
+2 Project Name 2025 Fair Housing Services Program Target Area LANCASTER CITY Goals Supported Maintain Affordable, Good Quality Housing Increase Affordable Housing Opportunities Promote Neighborhood Quality of Life Homeless Services Needs Addressed Maintain Affordable, Good Quality Housing Increase Affordable Housing Opportunities Promote Neighborhood Quality of Life Support Homeless Services Funding CDBG: \$20,000.00

-T. 2004 H. C. C Description In 2024, the City of Lancaster will continue to support the Fair Housing Services Program.
+Description In 2025, the City of Lancaster will continue to support the Fair Housing Services Program.
 This program receives CDBG Administrative funds to address impediments identified in the 2021 Analysis of Impediments to Fair Housing Choice.
-The Fair Housing Services Activity promotes the provision of fair and equal housing opportunities in the City of Lancaster regardless of a person's race, color, religion, age, sex, ancestry, national origin, disability, or familial status in accordance with City, County, State, and Federal Fair Housing and Landlord Tenant laws.
-This will be accomplished through education, outreach, training and technical assistance to address impediments identified in the 2021 Analysis of Impediments to Fair Housing Choice. \$20,000 of the City's 2024 CDBG dollars will be committed to help fund this program from July 1, 2024 to June 30, 2025.
-Through this project, Tenfold's Housing Rights and Resources Center (HRRC) will further Lancaster's fair housing provision by providing education, mediation, outreach efforts, and support services to landlords and tenants in relation to Fair Housing law and landlord/tenant issues to eliminate barriers to fair housing opportunities in the area.
-Target Date 6/30/2025 Estimate the number and At least 80 rental households at risk of eviction or in conflict with their type of families that will landlord will benefit from this activity through outreach, education, benefit from the mediation, and resolution efforts relating to Fair Housing rights and proposed activities responsibilities.
-Location Description Tenfold's Housing Rights and Resource Center (HRRC) and other community locations within the City of Lancaster as needed during project implementation.
+The Fair Housing Services Activity promotes the provision of fair and equal housing opportunities in the City of Lancaster regardless of a person's race, color, religion, age, sex, ancestry, national origin, disability, or familial status in accordance with City, County, State, and Federal Fair Housing and Landlord Tenant law This will be accomplished through education, outreach, training and technical assistance to address impediments identified in the 2021 Analysis of Impediments to Fair Housing Choice.
+In 2025, \$20,000 of the City's CDBG dollars will be committed to help fund this program from July 1, 2025 to June 30, 2026.
+Through this project, Tenfold's Housing Rights and Resources Center (HRRC) will further Lancaster's fair housing provision by providing education, mediation, outreach efforts, and support services to landlords and tenants in relation to Fa Housing law and landlord/tenant issues to eliminate barriers to fair housing opportunities in the area.
+Target Date 6/30/2026 Estimate the number and type of families that will benefit from the proposed activities At least 80 rental households at risk of eviction or in conflict with their landlord will benefit from this activity through outreach, education, mediation, and resolution efforts relating to Fair Housing rights and responsibilities.
+Location Description Tenfold's Housing Rights and Resource Center (HRRC) and other community locations within the City of Lancaster as needed during